Picnic at Hanging Rock (novel): Theatre

 Picnic at Hanging Rock was adapted by playwright Laura Annawyn Shamas in 1987 and published by Dramatic Publishing Company.
 Subsequently, it has had many productions in the US, Canada, and Australia.
 There have also been musical adaptations of the novel.

 In 2007 a youth musical adaptation by Robert Johns (adapter) and Brian Spence (composer) premiered at Chichester's Minerva Theatre in West Sussex, UK.

 A stage-musical adaptation, with book, music, and lyrics by Daniel Zaitchik, was scheduled to open in New York City in the fall of 2012.
 The musical received a 2007 staged reading at New York's Lincoln Center, and further workshop development at the 2009 O'Neill Theater Center National Music Theater Conference.
 The musical had its world premiere on 28 February 2014 at Weber State University in Ogden, Utah under the direction of Jim Christian.

 In 2016, the Malthouse Theatre in Melbourne showed a stage adaptation dramatized by Tom Wright and directed by Matthew Lutton.
 The production was later staged at the Royal Lyceum Theatre in Edinburgh, Scotland in January 2017.
 The overseas production worked alongside the original Australian theatre makers Malthouse Theatre, Melbourne as well as Black Swan State Theatre Company.
 The Malthouse Theatre presented an encore season of Picnic at Hanging Rock in early 2018.

 Radio

 An abridged form of the book was read by New Zealand actress Lisa Harrow on BBC Radio Four in 1996 in its Book at Bedtime slot.
 In 2010, BBC Radio 4 broadcast a radio adaptation.
 The cast included Simon Burke, Penny Downie, Anna Skellern and Andi Snelling.

 Miniseries

 On 6 September 2016, it was announced that Fremantle Media and pay-TV broadcaster Foxtel were producing a six-part miniseries, to be broadcast in 2017.
-The miniseries became available on Amazon Prime streaming on 25 May 2018.
+The miniseries became available on Amazon Prime streaming on 25 May 2018, and is currently (2026) available.